There are many marketing mediums requiring strategic and creative tools in order to be used successfully.

 This post from DesignModo looks at 7 Essential Tools for Freelance Designers.
 These are mainly business tools that you can use as well.
 Basecamp is great for tracking projects.
 Freshbooks is for invoicing.
 And Toggl is for tracking your time or design hours.

 Even if you want to hire someone else to handle the challenge of your content marketing here are some productivity tools you can use every day in your business.
 American Express’s Open Forum looks at Free Productivity Tools to Fit Your Personality.
 The web service IFTTT (If this, then that) works with popular web apps and lets you create new actions in one app based on changes you make in another.
 True data liberation with IFTTTT and Google Drive looks at how its integration with Google Drive gives IFTTT users access to marketing data in a simple database.
 This data can then be used in Google Spreadsheets without the need for coding skills.
 It will work great with almost anything you are trying to keep track of.

 How we can help you

 Now, what are you going to create with these marketing tools?
-What is your strategy for what to distribute, post and share?
+What is your strategy for what to distribute, post, and share?
 That’s where we come in.
 Just contact us at Mobile Atom Media and we can help you develop a content marketing strategy.
 Then we can do the heavy lifting of creating effective content with these marketing tools.
 We will help you put great content in front of your target audiences.
-They will engage with it and come to see you as the trusted expert in your niche and market.
+They will engage with it and come to see you as a trusted expert in your niche and market.
 That will bring you more opportunities and more business.
 This is true for both new prospects and your increasingly loyal existing customers.
 And that’s what tools are for.